Asterikss/rev-analyzer/README.md

 `https://github.com/explosion/spacy-models/releases/download/en_core_web_sm-3.6.0/en_core_web_sm-3.6.0.tar.gz#egg=en_core_web_sm`,
 or you want to download it via the command line instead, be sure to run `python -m spacy download en_core_web_sm`, otherwise, you will encounter an error.

+### In the works

+Custom LSTM model with frozen pre-trained 100-dim embeddings